 History, in the broad sense, is the study of all human experience.
 It examines the people, institutions, ideas, and events of the past and present.
-The study of history contributes to cultural literacy and develops critical thinking and other useful skills while helping students understand today and plan for tomorrow.
-It is a solid, fundamental preparation for careers in business, industry, government, and education.
+The study of history contributes to cultural literacy and develops critical thinking and other useful skills while helping students understand the present and plan for the future.
+Historical study provides a solid, fundamental preparation for careers in business, industry, government, and education.
 It also serves as excellent preparation for law school, foreign service, international work, urban affairs, and library science.

 History is an academic discipline offering both breadth and focus.
-At CSUS, the History major includes four specific lower division and three specific upper division courses.
-In addition, students choose seven upper division courses from a wide variety available.
-The flexibility of the major allows students to pursue study areas such as: women's history, the history of geographic areas, ethnic group history, military history, and history from the ancient world to history of the U.S. in the 20th Century.
+At Sacramento State, the History major includes four lower division survey courses and three upper division seminars.
+In addition, students choose seven upper division electives from a wide variety available.
+The flexibility of the major allows students to focus on topical areas such as: women's history, the history of particular geographic areas, cultural history, ethnic group history, military history, and history from the ancient world to history of the U.S. in the 20th Century.
 Teaching credential candidates must complete the Social Science Subject Matter Program with a major in either History or Social Science.